-Braced steel cores extending to the full height of the building will be arranged in alignment as close to the viaduct as possible.
+Braced steel cores extending to the full height of 13-storey block will be arranged in alignment as close to the viaduct as possible.
 These will provide support for cantilever trusses which extend out 15 m to either side, bridging over the existing railway, acting as a balanced system.
 Approximately 15 × 50 m of the building, ten storeys tall, is supported in airspace over the railway lines.

 £ 100 million